soonh1/mfd-vue-shopping-site/README.md

 We are building a simple shopping site with:

-Nested components
+Nested components,
-Load product data from an API
+Load product data from an API,
-Vuex store for product data
+Vuex store for product data,
 Write cart data to localstorage

 (Modified from source: "Fullstack Vue.js" by Hassan Djirdeh)